ckeditor/ckeditor5/docs/getting-started/integrations-cdn/laravel.md

 </html>
 ```

-Both attached earlier scripts expose global variables named `CKEDITOR` and `CKEDITOR_PREMIUM_FEATURES`.
+Both previously attached scripts expose global variables named `CKEDITOR` and `CKEDITOR_PREMIUM_FEATURES`.
 You can use them to access the editor class and plugins.
 In our example, we use object destructuring (JavaScript feature) to access the editor class from the open-source global variable with a basic set of plugins.
 You can access premium plugins from the other variable the same way.
 Then, we pass the whole configuration to the `create()` method.
 Be aware that you need a proper {@link getting-started/licensing/license-key-and-activation license key} to use premium features.

 ```js
 const {